bentefay/blog/applicative-instance-for-compose.md

 To practice being more piecemeal with Haskell, let's try to walk through this in a way that my past self would have appreciated.

 To start, lets write the easy stuff.
-We need to unwrap the contents our our two `Compose` arguments, and then put the result back in `Compose` at the end:
+Since `Compose` is a `newtype` wrapper, we need to unwrap the contents of our two `Compose` arguments, and then put the result back in `Compose` at the end:

 ``` Haskell
 instance (Applicative f, Applicative g) => Applicative (Compose f g a) where